Starrysky422/Starrysky422.github.io/about.md

 Hi, my name is Younghun Jo.

-As of February 2024, I'm a third-year undergraduate student at Seoul National University studying mathematics.
+As of May 2024, I'm a senior undergraduate student at Seoul National University studying mathematics.

-I presently have no specific interest.
-(In other words, interested in various topics!)
-Meanwhile, I'm studying potential theory and arithmetic dynamics now.
+My primary focus is on probability theory.
+Additionally, I have a broad interest in various other mathematical topics, including arithmetic dynamics.